-- 1. On a level surface, support the front of the trailer with either a kingpin stand, landing gear, or while coupled to a tractor (Figure 17). - 2.
-Raise the trailer frame approximately 2" (51 mm) above the suspension's specified ride height. - At the suspension's specified ride height (Table 5), place multiple jack stands under the vehicle's frame per OEM specified locations, then lower the trailer onto the jack stands. - NOTE: It may be necessary to shim the jack stands to achieve specified height.
+- On a level surface, support the front of the trailer with either a kingpin stand, landing gear, or while coupled to a tractor (Figure 17). - 2.
+Raise the trailer frame approximately 2" (51 mm) above the suspension's specified ride height. - At the suspension's specified ride height (Table 5), place multiple jack stands under the vehicle's frame per OEM specified locations, then lower the trailer onto the jack stands.

+NOTE: It could be necessary to shim jack stands to achieve specified height.